Inspection of Examination Response Materials

 Important points to note

-- Under no circumstances will scripts, authorised photocopies or audio recordings be permitted to be taken from the inspection room.
-Photocopying or altering of scripts or authorised photocopies is not permitted.
-All scripts remain the property of the VCAA.
+- Under no circumstances will examination response materials, authorised photocopies or audio recordings be permitted to be taken from the inspection room.
+Photocopying or altering of examination response materials or authorised photocopies is not permitted.
+All examination response materials remain the property of the VCAA.

-- No marks or assessors' comments appear on scripts.
+- No marks or assessors' comments appear on response materials.

 - Other conditions of access will be provided on application.

-The final date for lodging requests to inspect an exam is listed in the Important Administrative Dates page.
+The final date for lodging requests to inspect examination response materials is listed in the Important Administrative Dates page.

 The VCAA has permission from the Keeper of Public Records to destroy the material after this date.
-A number of scripts are retained for research purposes, but all other scripts and raw data are held only until the end of the inspection period, which is one month after the final day for lodging requests to inspect a script.
-Destruction of exam materials is usually carried out in April of the following year.
+A number of examination response materials are retained for research purposes, but all other examination response materials and raw data are held only until the end of the inspection period, which is one month after the final day for lodging requests to inspect examination response materials.
+Destruction of examination response materials is usually carried out in March of the following year.